 There are several different materials that go into the making of a cooler.
 By looking at each of these materials separately, we can develop an understanding of where most of the production is done, giving us an idea of how hard it is to find products with these materials “made in the USA”.

 Most coolers use roto-molded plastics for the structure and base of the cooler.
-For the best durability, the plastic should be thick and well made.
+For the best durability, the plastic should be thick and well-made.

 Around 20% of the world’s plastic is produced in the United States.
 This ranks the USA behind Europe and China.
 China produces the most plastic in the world, at 32%.
-When searching for a cooler, makes sure to double-check where the plastic in the cooler was sourced to ensure it is truly an American-made product.
+When searching for a cooler, make sure to double-check where the plastic in the cooler was sourced to ensure it is truly an American-made product.